Revenge of the stereotyped – are video interviews good or bad for equal opportunity?

 5) Better quality new hires

-I mean when you think about it if the company can now assess more people with the same recruitment budget, then mathematically speaking, that company ought to start to bring onboard better quality new hires.
+I mean when you think about it, the company can now assess more people with the same recruitment budget.
+So, mathematically speaking, that company ought to start to bring onboard better quality new hires.

-We’ve just launched an awesome video interviewing capability in our platform and so far it’s extremely popular amongst our user community and so I’d like to hear your opinion about this topic and on how to best use this exciting technology to aid assessing soft skills without the cost of face-to-face interviews.
+We’ve just launched an awesome video interviewing capability in our platform.
+So far it’s extremely popular amongst our user community and so I’d like to hear your opinion about this topic.
+I’d also like to hear your view on how to best use this exciting technology to aid assessing soft skills.
+Particularly how effective it is in reducing the cost of face-to-face interviews.
+Not to mention how you’re using it to improve equal opportunity?
+Is it something you think is helpful?

 Until Next Time,